loading

 Alongside his artistic endeavours, Hardwell also sought to utilise his position for philanthropic causes.
 With his United We Are Foundation, the project achieved social change through two aid events labelled the 'World's Biggest Guestlist'.
 These special aid concerts hosted at Mumbai's DY Patil Stadium in December 2015 and 2017 would raise enough donations to school a combined 122,000 children from the slums of Mumbai.
 Over the two aid concerts, more than 145,000 attended, and over 20 million people watched via the live streams on the night.

-In Autumn 2018, after more than a decade of playing the most significant stages on the planet, Hardwell announced he would be taking a sabbatical from touring.
+In Autumn 2018, after more than a decade of playing the most significant stages on the planet, Hardwell announced he would take a sabbatical from touring.
 Yet, temporarily stepping out of the limelight, the seasoned veteran gave his fans one final show to enjoy.
-Hardwell performed a special one-off concert at the Ziggo Dome during Amsterdam Dance Event, collaborating live with Metropole Orkest Symphony.
-Hardwell took the audience on an explorative trip of dance music history by merging the worlds of pop, jazz, and electronic music.
+Hardwell performed a special one-off concert at the Ziggo Dome during Amsterdam Dance Event, collaborating live with Metropole Orkest Symphony, where he took the audience on an explorative trip of dance music history by merging the worlds of pop, jazz, and electronic music.

 Although out of the spotlight of touring, Hardwell's creative output continued to flow.
 Studio singles kept coming for the remainder of 2018 and throughout 2019.
 In addition, the start of 2020 saw the release of The Story of Hardwell, a unique collective album of his most significant past and present hits.

-Time away from touring would allow Hardwell to be more hands-on with his award-winning label, Revealed Recordings, to reorganise and expand the longstanding imprint.
-This period away from touring also meant he could commit more focus in the studio for artist discovery.
+Time away from touring would allow Hardwell to be more hands-on with his award-winning label, Revealed Recordings, allowing him to reorganise and expand the longstanding imprint.
+This period away from touring also gave him more time to focus on his work in the studio for artist discovery.
 During this interval, the fruits of his action resulted in a body of work that would signify a new era in the Hardwell story.

-On March 27th, 2022, after a hiatus from touring for a few years, Hardwell returned to Miami's Ultra Music Festival to perform a surprise closing set.
+On March 27th, 2022, after a nearly 4-year hiatus from touring, Hardwell returned to Miami's Ultra Music Festival to perform a surprise closing set.
 Armed with a new 14-track artist album, REBELS NEVER DIE, released on Revealed Recordings and the announcement of a massive 24-date world tour, Hardwell ignited the attention of fans around the globe.
-Since his long-awaited return to Ultra Miami.
-Hardwell has taken his new tour show to arenas in North America, including UBS Arena in New York, Bill Graham Civic Auditorium in San Francisco, and the Tradex in Canada.
-Hardwell has also taken the show to Israel, Ultra Europe in Croatia, Brazil’s Laroc club, Atlas Arena in Poland, Soundstorm in Saudi Arabia, Untold Festival in Romania, Ushuaïa Ibiza, Creamfields and Tomorrowland, where the maverick figure performed mainstage sets across two separate weekends.
-Further REBELS NEVER DIE tour dates took place across Asia and Europe, including a return to Amsterdam’s Ziggo Dome for a special homecoming show.
+What followed was a series of headline slots at Ultra Europe in Croatia, Brazil's Laroc club, Atlas Arena in Poland, Soundstorm in Saudi Arabia, Untold Festival in Romania, Ushuaïa Ibiza, Creamfields and Tomorrowland, where the maverick figure performed mainstage sets across two separate weekends.
+The tour also involved a run of shows in Asia and Europe, a special homecoming gig at Amsterdam's Ziggo Dome, and a run of dates in arenas throughout North America, including UBS Arena in New York, Bill Graham Civic Auditorium in San Francisco, and the Tradex in Canada.

 Featuring entirely solo material, the arrival of the REBELS NEVER DIE album ushered in a new era for one of electronic music's biggest-known stars.
 Hardwell was inspired to reinvent himself after journeying back to the music he used to listen to as a teenager and rediscovering his old vinyl collection.
 The result is a timeless long-player release that combines early hard trance riffs with the energy of his big room sounds, all built around a techno-esque musical structure.
 From goosebump-inducing singles like 'BROKEN MIRROR', 'INTO THE UNKNOWN', and 'I FEEL LIKE DANCING' to seismic club bangers' GODD', 'LASER' and 'PACMAN', the album is a chance to dive headfirst into Hardwell's creative mind.